ibmendoza/anchor/README.md

 Dockerfile is simple and intuitive but it is limited to Docker containers only.

-Taking a cue from Dockerfile, we can design a script file called but not to be executed by your favorite shell.
-Instead, it will be executed by our CM runtime such that it follows the principles described in this README file.
+Taking a cue from Dockerfile, we can design a script file called cmdfile but not to be executed by your favorite shell.
+Instead, it will be executed by Anchor runtime such that it follows the principles described in this README file.

 The cmdfile is a virtual script since it is preprocessed by the CM runtime.